K7MDL2/KEITHSDR/SDR_RA8875/README.md

     2. When in PANADAPTER config, a radio's VFO is now polled via CAT and updated on the display so follows as you tune the radio.
 It is set for about 500ms updates.
 This is working for a K3 with 8.215MHz IF.
     3. User Profile 2 is being used for PANADAPTER config.
 It sets BAND0 as eht curernt band.
 Can use all fields as normal.
     4. Swipes up/dn to change bands are disabled in PANADAPER config.
 Encoder 2 is set to RefLvl so a drag up/dn will change ref level value.
 RefLvl is now limited to +/- 50 in step=1 unit.
 0 to 10 is the normal value.
-    5. There is ongoing dev work to enable spectrum scale changes.
-It is set in the database only now.
+    5. Spectrum scale changes are made in the Spectrum table.
+20-60 are probably good numbers to stick to.
 The spectrum values are not yet linked to the waterfall settings.
-Waterfall gains need to be changed.
+I tweaked the waterfall gain and color for the 7" display.

 ## 4/14/2021